Skip to main content

 Limitations

-Datoria analyzes dbt projects statically -- it compiles Jinja and analyzes SQL without executing queries against a database.
+Datoria analyzes dbt projects statically.
+It compiles Jinja and analyzes SQL without executing queries against a database.

-• is_incremental() always returns false -- there is no runtime state to determine whether a model is running incrementally.
+• is_incremental() always returns false.
+There is no runtime state to determine whether a model is running incrementally.
 Queries are analyzed as full-refresh.

-• var() values must be provided -- project variables must be set in dbt_project.yml or passed explicitly.
+• var() values must be provided.
+Project variables must be set in dbt_project.yml or passed explicitly.
 There is no interactive prompt or database connection to resolve them at runtime.